taciturnaxolotl/dots/modules/home/apps/anthropic-manager/anthropic-manager.1.md

 **--swap**, **-s** [*PROFILE*]
 : Switch to a different profile.
 If no profile specified, shows interactive selection.

+**--delete**, **-d** [*PROFILE*]
+: Delete a profile and its credentials.
+If no profile specified, shows interactive selection.
+Prompts for confirmation before deletion.
+If the deleted profile is active, the symlink is removed.

 **--token**, **-t**
 : Print the current bearer token to stdout.
 Automatically refreshes if expired.
 Designed for non-interactive use.